WilliamBidle/williambidle.github.io/feed/album-review.markdown

 feed-type: album-reviews
 permalink: /feed/album-reviews
 ---
-Albums allow musicians to communicate themes and stories that stand-alone songs could never on their own.
-Here we give an in depth review of variety of mainstream and indie albums.
+Albums allow musicians to communicate themes and stories that stand-alone songs cannot on their own.
+Here we give an in depth review of variety of mainstream and indie albums that we have been listening to.